Golfer’s Elbow Surgery

 - Nerve injuries

-If you would like to have additional information on treatment of Golfer’s elbow or would like to learn more about Golfer’s elbow surgery, please contact the office of Dr. Okoroha, Golfer’s Elbow Surgeon serving the communities of Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+If you would like to have additional information on treatment of Golfer’s elbow or would like to learn more about Golfer’s elbow surgery, please contact the office of Dr. Okoroha, Golfer’s Elbow Surgeon serving the communities of Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.